History

 The church was built of granite (regularly processed erratic stones), joined with lime mortar.
 Gothic brick was also used to create architectural details that were too difficult to shape in hard granite.
 In the Middle Ages, church obtained the form of an aisleless building, on a rectangular plan with dimensions of 9.6 x 16.1 meters, without a chancel separated from the outside, and without a tower or any other stone annex (e.g. sacristy, porch).
 It presented the simplest possible layout that a sacral building could adopt.

 The external façades of the perimeter walls of the church were crude, unadorned and not supported by buttresses.
 They were separated only by windows and entrance openings.
+The latter were enclosed by a low plinth that ran around all the facades.
 The windows were probably small, splayed on both sides.
+Only the axial eastern window, through which light fell onto the main altar, stood out in terms of size.
 The portals were made of carefully workd granite blocks and voussoirs.
-The main, three-order, pointed portal was placed in the west elevation.
-The second, two-order portal, was embedded in the northern wall.
+The main, two-order, pointed portal was placed in the west elevation.
+The second, one-order portal, was embedded in the northern wall.

 Current state